 To change the layout in a meeting:

-1. While hosting a meeting (using one of the methods outlined in this document), click the More options icon (three dots) in the lower right corner.
+1. While hosting a meeting (using one of the methods outlined in this document), click the More options (three dots) icon in the lower right corner.

 2. From the menu that appears, select Change layout.